Fluffernuttersandwich/Better7D2DbyFNS/README.md

 That's it.

+---

 13. "Does a Wabbajack/MO2 ModList require permission from the others mod authors?"

 No, because again, as far as NexusMods sees it, it's no different than a user going and downloading each of the mods from the ModList independantly and stringing them together exactly as I did.

+---

-14. Is Wabbajack/MO2 complicated to use... do I have to use that command-line thing?"
+14. "Is Wabbajack/MO2 complicated to use... do I have to use that command-line thing?"

 Nope, it's the easiest method to enjoy other people's ModLists.

+---

 15. Is it difficult to make your own ModList for 7D2D?